-Within the risk profile assessment in 2014 the following risks were identified as significant:
+Within the risk profile assessment in 2015 the following risks were identified as significant:

 - Credit risk risk of potential losses arising from a client event of default or insolvency taking into account risk mitigation techniques applied to a product or individual credit. - Counterparty Risk the risk of potential losses arising from changes in market prices that occur when the client is unable to meet its contractual obligations.
-This risk is part of credit risk generated on a such activities as derivative transactions. - Market Risk risk of potential losses arising from the sensitivity of the market value of a portfolio (of financial instruments) to changes in financial asset prices such as: interest rates, foreign exchange rates, equity prices, and commodity prices. - Interest rate risk in banking book risk of potential negative impact of the changes in market risk factors on the Group's interest income. - Liquidity Risk Risk of a Group inability to meet its obligations as a result of mismatches in cash flows (cash flow gap) - Operational Risk risk of loss resulting from inadequate or failed internal processes, human factors, or technical systems, or from external events.
-It includes franchise risks associated with business practices or market conduct and reputation risk.
+This risk is part of credit risk generated on a such activities as derivative transactions. - Market Risk risk of loss resulting from potential fluctuations in the market value of the exposure as a result of the changes in underlying market risk factors.
+The key factors are: market prices like interest rates, FX rates, securities' prices, commodities' prices and their volatilities. - Interest rate risk in banking book risk of potential negative impact of the changes in market risk factors on the Bank's interest income. - Liquidity Risk risk of a Bank inability to meet its obligations in due time and without incurring financial losses, which occurs due to cashflow mismatches (cash flow gap), limited asset marketability or systematic market changes.

+Operational Risk - risk of loss resulting from inadequate or failed internal processes, human factors, or technical systems, or from external events.
+Operational Ris includes franchise risks associated with business practices or market conduct and reputation risk.
 It also includes the risk of failing to comply with applicable laws and internal regulations.